-Since 2013, after the sudden drop on property prices on due to the crisis, the Valencian Market hasn`t stopped rising, with an overall growth rate of almost 5%, and a growth on transactions of 10% (per year).
+Since 2013, after the sudden drop in property prices due to the crisis, the Valencian Market hasn`t stopped rising, with an overall growth rate of almost 5%, and a growth on transactions of 10% (per year).

-The real estate market is becoming very fast paced in Valencia lately, as owners have realized the increase in the value of their property and buyers want to buy while properties are relatively inexpensive, this is what is causing an increase on transactions in the market of almost 20% lately.
+The real estate market is becoming very fast-paced in Valencia lately, as owners have realized the increase in the value of their property and buyers want to buy while properties are relatively inexpensive, this is what is causing an increase in transactions in the market of almost 20% lately.

 Check the real estate price evolution for Valencia and Spain since 1995

-Read our paper we wrote last year on Valencia if you want to discover more on the city: Valencia, the third biggest city in Spain, is a centre of interest for foreigners.
+Read our paper we wrote last year on Valencia if you want to discover more about the city: Valencia, the third biggest city in Spain, is a centre of interest for foreigners.